Louisiana Water Quantity and Policy

 Even though only 16% of Louisiana water use is from ground water sources, three of the 12 major aquifer systems are being over-drafted.
 About 70% of the 800 million gallons per day (Mgd) withdrawn from the Chicot Aquifer in Southwest Louisiana is estimated to be used for rice irrigation and aquaculture.
 About 70% of the 200 Mgd withdrawn from the Southern Hills Aquifer System in Southeast Louisiana is estimated to be used by industry, including paper mills, in the Baton Rouge area.
 More than half the 70 Mgd withdrawn from the Sparta Aquifer in North-central Louisiana is used for domestic purposes, with less than half withdrawn for industry which is dominated by paper mills

 Resources and Programs

-The University of Georgia provides research, education, and extension resources to assist state and federal agencies, business and industry, communities, and individual citizens in addressing water quality concerns.
-These programs are designed to provide information for specific audiences such as farmers, homeowners, and youth.
+The LSU AgCenter provides research and Extension resources to assist state and federal agencies, businesses and industry, communities and individual citizens in addressing water quality concerns.
+These programs are designed to provide information for specific audiences, such as farmers, homeowners and youth.

 College and University Education

 Youth and continuing adult education are critical to develop new talent and human resources to address the water quality issues of the future.
 Educational curricula in water quantity and policy are available within several departments at LSU.
 Graduate and undergraduate programs in key departments include:

 - Department of Civil & Environmental Engineering

 - Department of Geography and Anthropology

 - School of Landscape Architecture